MicrosoftDocs/windows-ai-docs/docs/toolkit/index.md

 The AI Toolkit for Visual Studio Code (VS Code) is a VS Code extension that simplifies generative AI app development by bringing together cutting-edge AI development tools and models from [Azure AI Studio Catalog](/azure/ai-studio/how-to/model-catalog-overview) and other catalogs like [Hugging Face](https://huggingface.co/models).

 > [!NOTE]
 > Additional documentation and tutorials for the AI Toolkit for VS Code are available in the GitHub repository: [microsoft/vscode-ai-toolkit](https://github.com/microsoft/vscode-ai-toolkit).
-You'll find guidance on AI models, the Playground, fine-tuning local and cloud models, and more.
+You'll find guidance on Playground, working with AI models, fine-tuning local and cloud-based models, and more.

 ## AI Toolkit features